futurelearn/frontend-exercise/README.md

 The look and feel of the module should match the visuals provided in the `visuals` folder.

+This exercise should adhere to our Browser Support matrix, available here: https://about.futurelearn.com/browser-support/

 Completion
 ---------------
 To submit your work, you can either Zip it up and email it to us or submit a Pull Request.